 Regulatory Authority means any body or Minister with jurisdiction over the conduct of the Study at the Study Site and includes Medsafe and any overseas Regulatory Authorities that may require to audit, or require auditing of, any part of the Study or Study Materials.

-Relevant Privacy Laws means the Privacy Act 1993 and the Health Information Privacy Code 1994 and commentary (2008 edition) and any other legislation, code or guideline which applies in the jurisdiction in which the Study Site is located and which relates to the protection of Personal Information.
+Relevant Privacy Laws means the Privacy Act 2020 and the Health Information Privacy Code 2020, or their replacement, and any other legislation, code or guideline which applies in the jurisdiction in which the Study Site is located and which relates to the protection of Personal Information.

 Responsible EC means the New Zealand Health and Disability Ethics Committee or an Ethics Committee approved by the Health Research Council of New Zealand's Ethics Committees reviewing the Study on behalf of the Institution as described in Schedule 1.